CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/getting-started(1).md

     ![](./media2/9.png)

       >**Note** : Please proceed if the **PowerbiSDP** security group is already applied.

-      >**Note** : You can also use the **Filter by keyword** search box at the top right of the page to search for Service principals can use Fabric APIs.

 1. Scroll down to Admin API settings, if not enabled then **Enable (1)** the **Service principals can access read-only Admin APIs**.
 Under Apply to option, select the **Specific security groups (2)** button, search and select **PowerbiSDP (3)** group.
 Finally, click on **Apply (4)**.

     ![](./media2/10.png)

       >**Note** : Please proceed if the **PowerbiSDP** security group is already applied.

-      >**Note** : You can also use the **Filter by keyword** search box at the top right of the page to search for Service principals can access read-only Admin APIs.

 ## Support Contact